 Function Description online This operation makes the devices writable for the application.
-If one or more devices are in the write-disabled (WD) state, the agent runs a symrdf command to enable read-write access to the devices.
-See "About the EMC SRDF agent's online function" on page 15.
+If one or more devices are in the write-disabled (WD) state, the agent runs the symrdf command to enable read-write access to the devices.
+See "About the EMC SRDF agent's online function" on page 11.
 If the state of all local devices in an RDF1 type device group is read-write enabled (RW) and the replication link is in the Consistent or Synchronized state, the agent creates a lock file on the local host.
 The lock file indicates that the resource is online.
-It also checks the dynamic swap capability of the array and individual devices.
-Creates the swap lock file if the device group is capable of role swap.
-See "About dynamic swap support for the EMC SRDF agent" on page 16.
+It checks the dynamic swap capability of the array and individual devices.
+It also creates the swap lock file if the device group is capable of role swap.
+See "About dynamic swap support for the EMC SRDF agent" on page 11. offline Removes the lock file on the local host.
+The agent does not run any SRDF commands because taking the resource offline is not indicative of the intention to give up the devices. monitor Verifies that the lock file exists.
+If the lock file exists, the monitor entry point reports the status of the resource as online.
+If the lock file does not exist, the monitor entry point reports the status of the resource as offline. open Removes the lock file on the host where the entry point is called.
+This operation prevents potential concurrency violation if the service group fails over to another node.
+Note: The agent does not remove the lock file if the agent was started after running the following command: hastop<-all -local> -force